 The Zik 2.0 like the Zik 3.0, deliver an above-average listening experience.
 They're sufficiently tight on your head and won't slip off during moderate physical activity.
 Sadly, these are not sports headphones and the large ear cups and weight of the headphones makes them sway a little when running.

-Very good performance throughout the frequency range.
+Great performance throughout the frequency range.
 With ANC (Active Noise Cancelling) set to Off these headphones provide very good isolation down to 600Hz.
 The ANC seems to be kicking in from 600Hz downwards, so enable it when you want more bass isolation.
 Using the smartphone app that comes with the Zik 2.0, you can also set the ANC to "Street Mode" which opens up the headphones so you can hear the surroundings and have a conversation.

 Minimum leakage from the bass to the low-mid range.
 However, there is increased leakage in the treble range from 1KHz to 6KHz.